 Observations that cannot be made within these constraints must use the conventional pre-image approach.
-We would expect that the first two constraints will be relaxed in future.
 There is currently no plan to support curved or tilted slits in PILMOS mode.

 7.2.2 Catalogue requirements

 The catalogue requirements are identical to those currently stipulated in the VMMPS documentation (section 6.2.1 of the VIMOS user manual [1]), namely: